krukah/robopoker/README.md

 - `Hand` is a path-aware representation of the current game hand.
 It is the smallest solvable subset of NLHE, and a direct representation of the game tree abstraction that is used by solvers and players alike.
 - `Table` is a mechanism to advance that game state encapsulated by `Hand` and `Node` according to the rules of the game, assuming input comes from a synchronized subroutine.
 For games to be played across a network boundary, custom implementation of the game loop must be used to account for distributed game state and fault tolerance.

-## `strategy`
+## `cfrm`
-Coming soon.
-Implementation of a counter-factual regret minimization engine, automated range generation, parametrized reinforcement learning.
+Traits and implementation of a counter-factual regret minimization engine, automated range generation, and parametrized reinforcement learning.
+Currently, we implement a variation of CFR+ which uses positive regrets and updates strategies between players in distinct iteration steps.
+Working on a full tree builder and solver for Kuhn poker before moving on to large game abstractions that are actually useful in Limit Hold'em, and then No-Limit Hold'em.

 ## `api`
 Coming soon.
 A distributed and scalable single-binary WebSocket-based HTTP server that allows players to play, learn, analyze, and track hands remotely.

+[1] Regret Minimization in Games with Incomplete Information.
+Advances in Neural Information Processing Systems, 20.
+Zinkevich, M., Bowling, M., Burch, N., Cao, Y., Johanson, M., Tamblyn, I., & Rocco, M. (2007).